demorise/mycobot-ros2-fix/README.md

 Failed   <<< mycobot_hardware_interface [7.43s, exited with code 2]
 ```

+### Fix Port Detection
+In the `./mycobot/src/detect.cpp` a hardcoded Vendor ID, Product ID and serial number was used to detect the correct port.
+These will probably differ from robot to robot so the correct port was not detected when running the `move_group.launch.py` script.
+Thus, we followed the ElephantRobotics MyCobot [documentation](https://docs.elephantrobotics.com/docs/gitbook-en/12-ApplicationBaseROS/12.1-ROS1/12.1.4-rivz%E4%BB%8B%E7%BB%8D%E5%8F%8A%E4%BD%BF%E7%94%A8/myCobot-280.html) and simply set the port to `/dev/ttyUSB0`.
+This did the trick and allowed us to launch rviz and moveit without problems.

 ## Setup
 Note that before you can compile the nodes you have to clone these repositories into your `ros2_ws/src` folder:
 - [catch2_ros](https://github.com/tylerjw/catch2_ros.git)
 - [serial2_ros](https://github.com/tylerjw/serial) use the ros2 branch here!
 - [fp](https://github.com/tylerjw/fp)

+If you encounter an error when launching with the `move_group.launch.py` script, try fixing the problem by running `sudo chmod 666 /dev/ttyUSB0`.
+If you still encounter an error try changing `/dev/ttyUSB0` in `./mycobot/src/detect.cpp` to `/dev/ttyACM0`.

 ## Original Readme
 [![CI](https://github.com/tylerjw/mycobot/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/tylerjw/mycobot/actions/workflows/ci.yaml?query=branch%3Amain)